wakephul/musin-backend/README.md

 To test that everything is working as expected, just look at your terminal.
 If you don't want to, or if everything looks ok, just navigate to http://localhost:5555/ and it should work.

-If you want to create a test database, just navigate to http://localhost:5555/api/delete_db_and_populate_sample
+If you want to create a sample database, just navigate to http://localhost:5555/api/delete_db_and_populate_sample

+If you want to check the status of your database, you can easily do that thanks to phpMyAdmin, which you can find at http://localhost:8888/

-Now you can start simulating your networks with the MuSiN!
+Now you can start simulating your networks with the MuSiN web interface!
 ## Support

 For support and suggestions, please feel free to open an issue or to email me at riccardo (dot) cavadini (at) polimi (dot) it.